Codenerd1/binary_trees/README.md

-# binary_trees
-This repository covers binary trees, data structure and algorithms.
+This project covers binary trees, data structures, and algorithms